Linking Transactions

 • For example, when viewing a Sales Order, there could be links to a Quotation, Work Order, and Delivery Note.

-• The transaction you are viewing is also included in the list.
+• The current transaction is also included in the list.
 It might be the only entry if other transactions have not yet been created.

-• The footer displays the code and number of the transaction that was copied to create the transaction that is open.
+• The footer displays the code and number of the transaction that was copied to create the current transaction that is open next to the word From.

 • Service tickets are included in the links and transaction flows.